The Safeguarding & Protection of Vulnerable Adults

-While the majority of our legal work supports older people with cognitive impairment, the law of mental capacity and adult safeguarding is equally applicable to those with learning difficulties, or those who have acquired brain injuries or other disabilities.
+While the majority of our legal work regarding the protection of vulnerable adults supports older people with cognitive impairment, the law of mental capacity and adult safeguarding is equally applicable to those with learning difficulties, or those who have acquired brain injuries or other disabilities.
 Many of our clients are private individuals and families struggling to find their way through a maze of assessments and official decision-making.
-Our supportive approach in these complex areas of law is also relied upon by local authority clients and charities working within this sector.

-In addition to legal work in this area, our consultant, Ian Cranefield, also regularly provides training and development courses for charities, organisations and social services teams on issues of mental capacity and safeguarding and legal remedies for financial abuse.
+In addition to legal work in the safeguarding and protection of vulnerable adults, our consultant, Ian Cranefield, also regularly provides training and development courses for charities, organisations and social services teams on issues of mental capacity and safeguarding and legal remedies for financial abuse.

 Get in touch